Spirulina Guru markSpirulina.Guru

 Brand recommendations on the internet about spirulina are mostly worthless — paid placements in “top 10” round-ups, affiliate-optimised lists with no disclosed methodology, and the opposite problem of nameless forum posts that praise obscure brands without any verifiable testing data.

-This page is our attempt at a calmer alternative: a transparent set of criteria, a growing list of producers we’ve watched over time, and explicit honesty about what we don’t know.
+This directory is our attempt at a calmer alternative: a transparent set of criteria, a growing list of producers we’ve watched over time, and explicit honesty about what we don’t know.

 Our five evaluation criteria